Mark Sutcliffe

-Mark Sutcliffe (born July 14, 1968) is a Canadian politician who has been the 59th mayor of Ottawa since 2022.
+Mark Sutcliffe (born July 14, 1968) is a Canadian politician who elected the 59th mayor of Ottawa in 2022.
 Before entering politics, he hosted Ottawa Today on 1310News radio.

 Early life

 Mark Sutcliffe was born at the Riverside Hospital on July 14, 1968, the son of John Michael Sutcliffe and Florence Ng-Yelim.
 Sutcliffe's maternal grandfather, Xavier, was born to a Chinese family in Mauritius in 1902.
 Sutcliffe's maternal grandmother, Yolande, was French, and the two moved to Shanghai.
 The family moved to Canada during the Chinese Civil War.
 John Sutcliffe was also an immigrant, coming from Yorkshire in England.
 John and Florence met while working at the Metropolitan Life Insurance Company.

 Sutcliffe grew up in McKellar Park in the city's west end.
 He graduated from St. Pius X High School, and then studied political science at Carleton University for one year before dropping out to take a job at the CHEZ 106 radio station.
 At the same time, he started working as a news reader at CFRA, and then became a news reporter for the Ottawa Business News, and was the first play-by-play announcer for the Ottawa Lynx baseball team.
 He then founded the Ottawa Business Journal, where he met his wife, Ginny.